 7. Strategic planting

 You’d be surprised how many problems can be solved by strategic planting.
-If your home is on a busy road or you need privacy from your neighbours, choose plants you can make into a hedge to create a visual barrier and reduce noise.
+If your home is on a busy road or you need privacy from your neighbours, one of the best side and front garden ideas is to choose plants you can make into a hedge to create a visual barrier and reduce noise.
 It may take a little while to get the result you want, but there are plenty of fast-growing plants that are perfect for hedging.
 Talk to your local nursery about your needs, and remember, they can also source mature plants for a quick result, if you just can’t wait.

 8. Mulch your garden

 Mulching your garden immediately makes it look well-finished.
 Make sure you choose a mulch like pine bark, rather than lucerne or sugarcane.
 It will look neater and complement your new home and garden perfectly.
 Mulching will also help your garden retain water, provide protection against weeds, prevent soil erosion and improve drainage.